peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 Note in above snippet how I explicitly `import` another `idlFactory`, the one that matches the definition of the bucket.

-We can finally implement the code that calls the `say` function which also ends the development of the demo application.
+We can ultimately implement the code that calls the `say` function, which also ends the development of the demo application.

 ```javascript
 import { Actor, HttpAgent } from '@dfinity/agent';